minio/directpv-docs/content/installation/_index.md

 ## Production Readiness Checklist

-Make sure the following check-boxes are ticked before production deployment
+Before beginning a production deployment, ensure the following steps are completed, if applicable:

- - [ ] If using a private registry, make all the images listed in [air-gapped installation images](#air-gapped-installation-private-registry) available in the private registry.
+ - If using a private registry, make all the images listed in [air-gapped installation images](#air-gapped-installation-private-registry) available in the private registry.
- - [ ] If using seccomp on the system, load the DirectPV [seccomp policy](https://raw.githubusercontent.com/minio/directpv/master/seccomp.json) on all nodes.
+ - If using seccomp on the system, load the DirectPV [seccomp policy](https://raw.githubusercontent.com/minio/directpv/master/seccomp.json) on all nodes.

    For more detailed instructions on seccomp, refer to the [Kubernetes documentation](https://kubernetes.io/docs/tutorials/clusters/seccomp/)
- - [ ] If using AppArmor on the system, load the DirectPV [apparmor profile](https://raw.githubusercontent.com/minio/directpv/master/apparmor.profile) on all nodes.
+ - If using AppArmor on the system, load the DirectPV [apparmor profile](https://raw.githubusercontent.com/minio/directpv/master/apparmor.profile) on all nodes.

    For more detailed instructions on AppArmor in Kubernetes environment, refer to the [Kubernetes documentation](https://kubernetes.io/docs/tutorials/clusters/apparmor/).